raiden-network/raiden-service-bundle/README.md

 After the 24h have elapsed all services should run successfully.
 See [verifying that the RSB is working](#verifying-that-the-rsb-is-working) below.

+### Configuring the `.env` file
+After cloning the repository the `.env` file needs to be configured.
+A template named `.env.template` is provided.
+Below you find a detailed list of the parameters to be set and their explanations.

+- `SERVER_NAME`: The host domain without protocol prefix `http://`or `https://` respectively
+- `LETSENCRYPT_EMAIL`: Email addres to use when requesting LetsEncrypt certificates
+- `CIDR_ALLOW_METRICS`: Metrics whitelist
+- `CIDR_ALLOW_PROXY`: Proxy metrics / management interface whitelist
+- `WORKER_COUNT`: Number of worker processes to start, setting this to the number of CPUs is a good starting point
+- `DATA_DIR`: Data dir location.
+Optional, defaults to ./data in the checkout directory.
+- `URL_KNOWN_FEDERATION_SERVERS`: URL to use to fetch federation whitelist - used only for testing
+- `KEYSTORE_FILE`: The keystore file which has to be located in ${DATA_DIR}/keystore
+- `PASSWORD`: Password to decrypt the keystore file
+- `ETH_RPC`: Ethereum RPC URL
+- `PFS_ACCEPT_DISCLAIMER`: TRUE or FALSE if you accept the Pathfinding Service disclaimer or not.
+Read the Disclaimer [here](https://github.com/raiden-network/raiden-services/blob/f4bcb9c289e093754204fe18684e4b57558ea29b/src/pathfinding_service/constants.py#L34)
+- `MS_ACCEPT_DISCLAIMER`: TRUE or FALSE if you accept the Monitoring Service disclaimer or not.
+Read the Disclaimer [here](https://github.com/raiden-network/raiden-services/blob/f4bcb9c289e093754204fe18684e4b57558ea29b/src/monitoring_service/constants.py#L22)
+- `CHAIN_ID`: Chain ID of the connected Ethereum node.
+- `PFS_SERVICE_FEE`: The Pathfinding Service Fee to be paid for requests
+- `PFS_OPERATOR`: Official Operator Name
+- `PFS_INFO_MESSAGE`: Info message.
+Will be displayed on info endpoint.
+- `LOG_LEVEL`: 'INFO' or 'DEBUG' recommended

 ### Registering as an RSB Provider